memfault/interrupt/_drafts/ota-delta-updates.md

 Longboom[^jan] in his JanPatch library[^janpatch] optimized for embedded systems.

-While Jojodiff is neither fastest nor most efficient, it requires constant space, linear time complexity, and can patch a file in-place.
+While Jojodiff is neither the fastest nor the most efficient, it requires constant space, linear time complexity, and can patch a file in place.
 These features make it well suited to limited environments such as MCU-based devices.

-> Note: we've heard from some teams that they have succesfully modified XDelta
+> Note: we've heard from some teams that they have successfully modified XDelta
 > and BSDiff to do in-place, fixed memory delta patching.
 This was more effort
 > than made sense in the context of this blog post, but it may be the right
 > approach for your project.
 As always, your mileage may vary!